-Soprano Christina Kay’s sharp ear and love for collaboration and harmony have allowed her to thrive in both solo and ensemble settings, from opera and art song, to early, contemporary, and folk music.
+Soprano Christina Kay’s sharp ear, vocal flexibility, and love for collaboration and harmony have allowed her to enjoy a multi-faceted career as a soloist and ensemble singer, from opera, musical theater, and art song, to early, contemporary, and folk music.

 Christina first discovered her love of music at the piano and singing in the local youth choir.
-Originally on track to pursue piano, intense stage fright led her to refocus on singing, which she studied in college alongside German and creative writing courses.
+Originally on track to pursue piano performance, she chose to refocus on singing in high school, and studied music in college alongside German and creative writing courses.
 During the pandemic, she found work as an ESL writer, combining her loves of writing and teaching to become a published author.
-In April 2021, she joined Grammy-nominated True Concord Voices & Orchestra for three weeks of in-person “bubble” projects, including Carl Orff’s Carmina Burana and Joseph Hadyn’s Theresienmesse.
-Christina was thrilled to sing in the chorus of Le Roi Arthus at the 2021 BardSummerscape Festival, and also joined the Bard Music Festival Chorus in August, performing works in honor of Nadia Boulanger and her contemporaries.
+After a year of no in-person performances, Christina joined Grammy-nominated True Concord Voices & Orchestra for their April 2021 “bubble” project, singing three concert programs including Carl Orff’s Carmina Burana and Joseph Hadyn’s Theresienmesse.
+In Summer 2021, she performed in the chorus of Le Roi Arthus at the BardSummerscape Festival and in the Bard Music Festival Chorus, honoring the works of Nadia Boulanger and her contemporaries, and joined the Santa Fe Desert Chorale in New Mexico for their Winter Festival.

 An avid performer of early music, Christina made her Carnegie Hall debut in 2019 as soprano soloist in Handel's Messiah with MasterWork Chorus and Orchestra.
 Her skill with Renaissance and Baroque-era repertoire has led her to notable summer festivals, including the Carmel Bach Festival's Virginia Best Adams Masterclass, the American Bach Soloists Academy, and the Baroque Opera Workshop at Queens College.
 In New York City, she performs with period ensembles ARTEK and The American Classical Orchestra, and has also appeared with Brooklyn Baroque, Ensemble Leonarda, and Gotham Early Music.
-She is particularly interested in ornamentation and improvisation of late Renaissance and early Baroque repertoire, and enjoys writing and performing her own ornamented arrangements of popular 16th and 17th century madrigals.
+Christina enjoys writing and performing her own arrangements of popular 16th century madrigals, and has a vested interest in helping singers explore and popularize diminution practice amongst American early music ensembles and audiences.

 Alongside her performance endeavors, Christina has taught voice and piano lessons since 2012, most recently working with middle and high school students at Highbridge Voices in the Bronx.
-She also enjoys putting her obsession with lists and spreadsheets into practice as Music Administrator at the Cathedral of St. John the Divine, where she coordinates the Great Music in a Great Space concert series.
-Christina resides in the Heights and loves taking advantage of the local parks, reading, listening to podcasts, and drinking lots of bubble tea.
+When not performing and teaching, she enjoys putting her obsession with lists and spreadsheets into practice as Music Administrator at the Cathedral of St. John the Divine, where she coordinates the Great Music in a Great Space concert series.
+Christina resides in the Heights and in her free time loves taking long walks in local parks, reading, listening to podcasts, and drinking lots of bubble tea.

 October 31, 2021 at 3pm